-PSY 107 Introductory Psychology
+PSY-107 Introductory Psychology

 A traditional introductory course in psychology.
 Topics include research methods and experimental design, biology and behavior, development, learning and conditioning, intelligence and memory, sensation and perception, motivation and emotion, theories of personality, abnormal behavior and psychotherapy.
 A prerequisite for many other psychology courses.
+Skills prerequisite: ENG-020 and ENG-060.

-PSY 122 Women and Self-Esteem
+PSY-122 Women and Self-Esteem

-1 Credit • All Terms • HF
+1 Credit ■ All Terms ■ HF